{alt_text_cv}

 Potential Benefit

-Several clinical trials have examined the effects of vortioxetine on cognitive function; however, all studies have been in people with major depressive disorder [2-4].
-Meta-analyses of numerous randomized controlled trials reported that vortioxetine significantly improved attention and psychomotor speed compared to placebo or other commonly prescribed antidepressant drugs [3][4].
-A double-blind randomized controlled trial in patients with major depressive disorder also reported that vortioxetine treatment improved measures of executive function, attention/speed of processing, and memory [5].
+Many clinical trials have examined the effects of vortioxetine on cognitive function; however, the vast majority of studies have been in people with major depressive disorder [2; 3; 4; 5; 6; 7; 8].
+Meta-analyses of numerous randomized controlled trials have reported that vortioxetine significantly improves cognitive function compared to placebo or other commonly prescribed antidepressant drugs [3; 4; 6; 8].
 Because test performance in people with major depressive disorder tends to indirectly improve with treatment, findings from these studies should not be used to infer potential cognitive benefits in those who do not have this condition.

-Vortioxetine has multiple mechanisms of action, not all of which are fully understood.
-Preclinical studies suggest it may enhance the release of four pro-cognitive neurotransmitters [7][8] and may also affect gene expression, neurodevelopment, and neuroplasticity [9].
+Vortioxetine has multiple mechanisms of action.
+In a randomized controlled trial of depressed patients, vortioxetine treatment increased plasma levels of brain-derived neurotrophic factor (BDNF), a protein that supports the growth and survival of brain cells [10].
+Preclinical studies suggest vortioxetine may enhance the release of four pro-cognitive neurotransmitters [11; 12] and may also affect gene expression, neurodevelopment, and neuroplasticity [13].

 For Dementia Patients